 But the Tritone Paradox violates this rule.
 When one of these tone pairs is played (such as C followed by F#) a listener might hear a descending pattern.
 Yet when a different tone pair is played (such as G# followed by D), the same listener hears an ascending pattern instead.
 (Another listener might hear the C-F# pattern as ascending and hear the G#-D pattern as descending.)
 1 - 3

-Listen to six examples of Deutsch's Tritone Paradox
+Listen to four examples of Deutsch's Tritone Paradox

 The tones that are employed to create the Tritone Paradox are so constructed that their note names (C, C#, D and so on) are clearly defined, but they are ambiguous with respect to which octave they are in.
 For example, one tone might clearly be a C, but in principle it could be middle C, or the C an octave above, or the C an octave below.
 This ambiguity is built into the tones themselves.
 So when someone is asked to judge, for example, whether the pair of tones D-G# is ascending or descending in pitch, there is literally no right or wrong answer.
 Whether the tones appear to move up or down in pitch depends entirely on the mind of the listener.
 (Ambiguous tones such as these were used by Roger Shepard and Jean-Claude Risset to create illusions of endlessly ascending or descending pitches.)